 Cert.
 Type Scope of Applications

 Provide communication channel encryption and protection.
 Require verifying the identity of the organization that owns the domain name.

-EV TLS/SSL recognizable sign of an EV-secured webnage.
-It shows
+EV TLS/SSL • The green branded address bar is the most highly recognizable sign of an EV-secured webpage.
+It shows visitors the organization information of the certificate subject.

 • Scope of application includes:

 1. e-commerce transactions, and

 2. e-government.